Masisi Territory: The Goma peace initiative and Operation Amani Leo

+Post–Goma peace process armed groups in Masisi Territory
-One of the armed groups active in the territory is Nyatura, a majority Hutu militia which was founded in 2010 in nearby Kalehe Territory in South Kivu.
-Another active group is the Alliance of Patriots for a Free and Sovereign Congo (APCLS), a majority Hunde Mai-Mai.

-In July 2014, an offensive in the Masisi and Walikale Territories by the Congolese army and UN forces liberated 20 rebel controlled towns, freeing the local residents.

-As of 2023, the majority Tutsi March 23 Movement has taken control of portions of the territory during its recent offensive.
+One of the armed groups active in Masisi Territory is Nyatura, a majority Hutu militia which was founded in 2010 in nearby Kalehe Territory in South Kivu.
+Another active group is the Alliance of Patriots for a Free and Sovereign Congo (APCLS), a majority Hunde Mayi-Mayi.
+In July 2014, an offensive in the Masisi and Walikale Territories by the FARDC and MONUSCO liberated 20 rebel controlled towns.
+As of 2023, the majority Tutsi M23 has taken control of portions of the territory during its recent ongoing offensive.
 The Nyatura and APCLS militias are currently in a coalition to resist the M23.